 Luxembourg’s tax fines and penalties

-Individual income tax fines for late payment are set at 0.6% of the outstanding payment (in French) per month, starting in the month following the payment’s due date.
+Individual income tax fines for late payment are set at 0.6% of the outstanding payment (in French) per month, calculated from the day following the payment deadline.

 Tax advice in Luxembourg